ebekker/ACMESharp/README.md

 ---

+**For NEW Documentation for the v0.9.x releases, please see the [new documentation](pkisharp.github.io/ACMESharp-docs/)**

-For documentation and getting started, go to the [wiki](https://github.com/ebekker/ACMESharp/wiki) which includes the [FAQ](https://github.com/ebekker/ACMESharp/wiki/FAQ).
+For OLD documentation and getting started, go to the [wiki](https://github.com/ebekker/ACMESharp/wiki).

+Also, see the the [FAQ](https://github.com/ebekker/ACMESharp/wiki/FAQ).

 For announcements and discussions please see one of these: